Unleash/unleash/README.md

 - Audit logs
 - Addons integrating with other popular tools (Slack, Teams, Datadog, etc.)
 - It is secure (Enable Secure Headers with strict HTTPS only mode)
-- Extremely scalable with evaluations on the client side.
+- Extremely scalable with evaluations on the client-side.
 Used in enterprises handling more than 10k req/s.
 [Read more about our architecture](https://docs.getunleash.io/)
 - Dashboard to manage technical debt
 - Admin APIs
 - Flexible architecture and can be hosted anywhere